antistatique/capdrupal/README.markdown

     $ cap -T

-This will show you the list of all options:
+This show a list of all avaible commands:

 	cap deploy                # Deploys your project.
 	cap deploy:check          # Test deployment dependencies.